KaiNorberg/Volund/README.md

 Visual studio 2022 is the only officially tested platform, however it should work with older version of VS and potentially other platforms.

-In order to use Visual studio these components need to be installed:
+To use Visual studio these components need to be installed:

 Desktop development with c++
 C++ MFC (x86 & x64)